 - Relax in one of the many resort pools or spas.

 - Bush Tucker Talk and Taste.

 - King Fisher Bay offers babysitting with 24 hours’ notice.

 - Book tours and restaurants in advance at the reception.

 - Bring insect repellent if you plan on heading out at night.

 - There is a general store where you and buy food and supplies etc. but expect island prices.

-- Junior eco rangers program – My kids are STILL raving about this program weeks later!
-This is a fully supervised program catering for children between 5 and 14 years old.
-The kids will learn about the island, play some games, eat dinner or lunch and if it’s a night program have marshmallows by the camp fire.
+- Junior Eco Rangers program – My kids are STILL raving about this program weeks later!
+This is a fully-supervised program catering to children between 5 and 14 years old.
+The kids will learn about the island, play some games, eat dinner or lunch and, if it’s a night program, have marshmallows by the campfire.
 The program is $30 per child and is worth every cent!
 If there is one thing you must do for your kids during your stay, this is it!
 I promise you, they will love every second of it.
 You can read more about the program HERE!